wnluke/pymeasure/docs/dev/adding_instruments.rst

 ===================

-As described in previous sections, python properties are a very powerful tool to easily and completely describe instrument's programming  interface.
+As described in previous sections, python properties are a very powerful tool to easily code instrument's programming  interface.

-One very interesting feature provided in pymeasure is also the ability to change properties behaviour in subclasses or dynamically in instances.
+One very interesting feature provided in PyMeasure is also the ability to change properties behaviour in subclasses or dynamically in instances.

 This feature allows coding some interesting use cases with a very compact syntax.

-Dynamic properties are declared setting the dynamic parameter to True.
+Dynamic properties are declared by setting the :code:`dynamic` parameter to :code:`True`.

 Dynamic validity range
 **********************
-We could have an instrument with command that accept a different valid ranges of values according to current state.
+Let's assume we have an instrument with command that accept a different valid ranges of values according to its current state.

+Code below shows how this can be coded with dynamic properties.

 .. testcode::